gururajbhupal/ECE3400-Team15/Lab3/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/b-ZRW0ASdzc" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 The following image is the information the base station received from the robot.
 It is in the format that is required for the maze GUI to update properly.
 Each line accurately represents the robot's observations on each tile of the maze, as a whole describing the size and wall positions of the entire test maze.
+The robot started in the bottom right corner (0,0) of the maze facing upwards.

 <img src="Media/maze_map_result.png" width="300"/>